erinlehmkuhl/06_Feedreader/README.md

 # Jasmine Unit Testing
 A script was forked from Udacity and I set up several tests in a separate spec file.
 Below are the required tests.

+# To load the project:
+Fork the project or download a zip file of it and then open the index.html in your browser.

 # Tests:

 * Write a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.